Nirvan007/SmartBank_Project/README.md

 #### Autodesk Fusion 360
 Fusion 360 is a cloud-based 3D modeling, CAD, CAM, CAE, and PCB software platform for professional product design and manufacturing.
 * For more details refer: <https://www.autodesk.in/products/fusion-360/overview>

+#### Figma
+Figma is a powerful web-based design tool that helps you create anything, websites, applications, logos, and much more.
+It is a vector graphics editor and prototyping tool that is often used for UI design.
+* For more details refer: https://www.figma.com/

+#### Flutter
+Flutter is a mobile app development platform created by Google.
+It allows developers to create web, desktop, and cross-platform apps that run on Android and iOS devices.
+Flutter uses a reactive programming language called Dart, making development faster and easier than traditional methods.
+Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
+* For more details refer:

 ## Methodology
 #### Hardware